-If you want to reach your customers right now, open up a new medium to provide valuable content to them and boost your sales and brand awareness, launching your business podcast is the way to go.
+If you want to reach your customers right now, open up a new medium to provide valuable content to them, boost your sales and brand awareness, launching your business podcast is the way to go.

 If you’re wondering when the perfect time to start a podcast for your business is, the answer is now.
 Starting a podcast is easier than ever.
 The industry is growing rapidly every single day.
 It’s not too late to find your audience, position yourself as an industry thought leader, and start a podcast your customers will love.